przemokam/Ave_Caesar_Cipher/README.md

 ## Features:

-There are 3 options to choose from:/n
+There are 3 options to choose from:
-    1. Decode a message when you know the shift number./n
+    1. Decode a message when you know the shift number.
-    2. Brute force decoding: if you don't know the shift number, the script will attempt all possible shifts for you./n
+    2. Brute force decoding: if you don't know the shift number, the script will attempt all possible shifts for you.\n
-    3. Encode a message by providing the desired shift number./n
+    3. Encode a message by providing the desired shift number.\n

 ## How to Use